wil3/gzmocap/README.md

 offboard flight computer.
 A heartbeat timeout will occur causing the motion capture system to halt and the drone to fly out of control.
-For this reason the MAVLink connection by default is for  [normal mode](https://github.com/PX4/Devguide/issues/181).
+For this reason the MAVLink connection by default is for  [normal mode](https://github.com/PX4/Devguide/issues/181) while your flight computer should use onboard mode.
 To share the same MAVLink connection this script should run in a separate thread/process and share the same dronekit vehicle object.